Thibi/reddit_plasmoid/README.md

 It is a Python Plasmoid script that's designed to notify you of new messages on reddit.
 It was forked off of [Reddit Monitor](http://github.com/davekeogh/reddit_monitor) on 13 March 2010.

+*Do note that the plasmoid is not yet functional.*

 Contributors to Reddit Monitor:
 --------------------------------